Neha/css3-demos/README.md

-# CSS3 New Features & Code Demo
+# CSS3 New Features Code Demos & more.

 This repo is dedicated to all the new CSS features releasing in the CSS.
 This is WIP repo and less jazzy UI (I know it should be jazzy , as we are talking about CSS).

+# TOC

+## New Features

+- :white_check_mark: calc
+- :white_check_mark: counter
+- :white_check_mark: filters
+- flexbox
+- grids
+- :white_check_mark: mixins [UPDATE: NOT ANYMORE SUPPORTED]
+- :white_check_mark: scroll behaviour
+- :white_check_mark: variables
+- :white_check_mark: writing modes
+- :white_check_mark: current color

+# CSS Ready to use code

+- :white_check_mark: Buttons
+- Navigation
+- Layouts
+- Gallery
+- Accordion
+- Tags
+- List

-# CONTENT
+# CONTENT [WIP]

 - current color